 The First Precinct Police Station was designed by Hunt & Hunt, the firm established by the sons of Richard Morris Hunt.
-The building-which now houses the New York City Police Museum-was closed in 1973 and stood vacant for many years until it was renovated by the New York City Department of General Services to house the New York City Landmarks Preservation Commission.
+The building-which now houses the New York City Police Museum-was closed in 1973 and stood vacant for many years until it was renovated by the New York City Department of General Services (DGS) to house LPC.
 The limestone building was constructed in 1909-11 and has the appearance of a rusticated Renaissance Revival palazzo.
 The arched openings, rustication, and cornice have been compared to those of the 15th century Palazzo Riccardi in Florence, Italy.